Saturday 20th – Sunday 21st June 2020

 Please note: Car parking in the immediate vicinity of the festival is limited, and predominantly for residents.

 Where To Stay:

-Liverpool has a wide range of accommodation from hotels to apartments to guest houses so why not stay for the weekend.
-For all tourist accommodation information visit: visitliverpool.com
+Liverpool has a wide range of accommodation from hotels to guest houses to apartments so why not stay for the weekend.

 If you need any information on access facilities on site please click here